How to scrape Google Search with Python (Step-by-step guide)

 print(response.json())

-If you run the code above, you will see the JSON for the Google SERP for the query printed to the console.
+If you run the code above, the JSON response for the Google SERP query will be printed to the console.

-Once you have the hang of scraping, you can begin to employ some advanced scraping techniques, like handling pagination or improving your scraper's efficiency.
+Once you understand the basics of scraping, you can start implementing advanced techniques, such as handling pagination or improving your scraper’s efficiency.

-Google Search results are arranged in pages, with each page consisting of about ten organic listings.
-The script above will only scrape the first page of a Google Search results page.
-In some cases, you'll need to scrape more pages.
+Google Search results pages typically contain about ten organic listings per page.
+The script above only scrapes the first page.
+In some cases, you’ll need to scrape multiple pages.

-To scrape multiple pages, you can use the start parameter in the SOAX API URL.
-For example, to scrape the second page of results for the keyword "money", use this URL:
+If you're using the SOAX API, you can use the start parameter in the request URL.
+For example, to scrape the second page of results for the keyword "money," use:

 https://scraping.soax.com/v2/serp/google?q=money&start=10